Corona summit: guesswork about Merkel’s lockdown graphic – one rule is missing

 Status: It’s complicated.
 The lockdown plan proposed by Angela Merkel and Co. also confuses top politicians.
 A graphic should help.

-Update from March 4th, 12.25 p.m .: A graphic around the Corona summit on Wednesday became an eye-catcher: “On a DIN A4 page”, the Federal Government visualized the new opening plans for Germany, as Berlin’s Governing Mayor Michael Müller (SPD) apparently also in at the press conference on Wednesday evening Defense of the new rules stated.
+Update from March 4th, 12.25 p.m .: A graphic around the Corona summit on Wednesday became an eye-catcher: “On a DIN A4 page”, the Federal Government visualized the new opening plans for Germany, as Berlin’s Governing Mayor Michael Müller (SPD) apparently also in at the press conference on Wednesday evening Defense of the new rules declared – the criticism of the complexity of the plans was not long in coming.

 However, some observers found not only the regulations confusing, but also the graphical representation.
 Defects in the graphics were discussed on the Internet. taz journalist Malte Kreutzfeld, for example, pointed out that it was not noted that opening steps four and five should only come if the “incidence has not worsened for 14 days”.
 He certainly suspected a signal in the lack of regulation: “Let’s see how seriously this is taken.”